RESEARCH STARTER

 In parallel, Puerto Rican film production emerged from the 1950s onward, contributing to the broader Latino film landscape, particularly through documentaries and feature films that reflected the political and social realities of the community.
 Overall, while the portrayal of Latinos in film has improved over the decades, challenges related to representation and typecasting persist, highlighting the ongoing need for diverse and nuanced storytelling within the industry.

-Significance: At the beginning of the twentieth century, the images of Hispanics/Latinos presented in American films were stereotypes heavily tinged with ethnic prejudice.
-Since then, although stereotypes have persisted and Latinos remain underrepresented on screen, Latino characters have acquired greater authenticity, and the dominance of Euro-Americans and their cultural values are no longer taken for granted.
+SIGNIFICANCE: For most of the twentieth century, the images of Latinos presented in American films were stereotypes heavily tinged with ethnic prejudice.
+Although stereotypes have persisted and Latinos remain underrepresented on screen, Latino characters have acquired greater authenticity, and the dominance of Euro-Americans and their cultural values are no longer taken for granted.

 Ethnocentrism in American Film